27 Jan What Are the Side Effects of a Xanax High?

-While typically prescribed to treat anxiety and depression, Xanax has evolved to be on a somewhat synonymous plane with drug overdose, and has made news in recent years as the cause of several celebrity and other accidental deaths.
+While typically prescribed as an anti-anxiety drug to treat a generalized anxiety disorder and depression, Xanax has evolved to be on a somewhat synonymous plane with a drug overdose and has made news in recent years as the cause of several celebrities and other accidental deaths.

 Due to its prevalence in the news, many are forced to ask why this drug is so popular and what are the side effects of a Xanax high?

 Reasons for Prescribing Xanax

 The effects of a Xanax high are predominantly calming and sedative.
 When taken as prescribed, the short-term effects of Xanax help to reduce physical tension, restlessness, nervousness, and feelings of uneasiness associated with anxiety.

 Xanax is most often prescribed to those who suffer from severe anxiety disorders.
 Patients with severe anxiety will usually exhibit motor tension (like trembling, twitching, feeling shaky), autonomic hyperactivity (like shortness of breath, palpitations, or accelerated heart rate), or “vigilance and scanning” (feeling on-edge, having difficulty concentrating, or trouble falling or staying asleep).

 Xanax is also used to treat panic attacks and other panic disorders (MedicalNewsToday.com).
 When abused, the effects of a Xanax high range from sedative to euphoric, with extreme cases resulting in “hypnosis, or a state of extreme relaxation and suggestibility” (AddictionBlog.org).